adzcai/rlbook/book/6_pg/pg.md

 the features and take a softmax:
 $$\pi^\text{linear in features}_{\theta}(a|s) = \frac{\exp(\theta^\top \phi(s, a))}{\sum_{a'} \exp(\theta^\top \phi(s, a'))}.$$
-Another interpretation is that $\theta$ represents the feature vector of the "ideal" state-action pair, as state-action pairs whose features align closely with $\theta$ are given higher probability.
+Another interpretation is that $\theta$ represents the feature vector of the “ideal” state-action pair, as state-action pairs whose features align closely with $\theta$ are given higher probability.

 The score function for this parameterization is also quite elegant: